Afterschool Programs Overview

 Dance at Uni High

-The VAPAE Dance at UNI Program offers Uni High Students a safe, welcoming, and fun space to build new friendships, learn the skills necessary to develop as dance artists, and receive the support they need to grow as creative and confident human beings.
+The VAPAE Dance at University High School Program offers Uni High students a safe, welcoming, and fun space to build new friendships, learn the skills necessary to develop as dance artists, and receive the support they need to grow as creative and confident human beings.
 This program is open to any student, with any level of dance experience, who is committed and passionate about dancing.
-Dance inspires students to open their hearts and minds, and come togehter as positive-minded dance artists with a better understanding of themselves, and others.
-This year, Dance at UNI is being led by VAPAE Teaching Artists Kevin Belisario, Jackie Oka, and Tali Aires.
+Dance inspires students to open their hearts and minds, and come together as positive-minded dance artists with a better understanding of themselves, and others.
+This year, Dance at Uni is being led by VAPAE Teaching Artists Kevin Belisario, Jackie Oka, and Tali Aires.

 In the fall of 2015, VAPAE Teaching Artists Kevin and Tali offered an Afterschool Dance Program at University High School.
 The session culminated with a music video shoot, showcasing student choreography and creativity.
 See more...